How to create a custom WooCommerce category page design

 If you know your way around PHP, HTML, and CSS, it’s also possible to create a custom WooCommerce category page design using code, without a WooCommerce plugin.

-You’ll want to work with the same archive-product.php file mentioned above, except you’ll need to manually make your changes, rather than downloading a pre-configured file like the table layout method allows.
+You’ll want to work with the archive-product.php file in your theme or child theme.
 You can also use this same approach to edit your single product pages via the single-product file or other parts of your storefront.

 Unfortunately, because you’ll need to directly edit the code in your theme’s template files to make each change, this method isn’t accessible to non-developers.
 We recommend reaching out to Codeable if you need some help or sticking with the simpler table layout method above.

 Create your custom WooCommerce category page design today!

 Creating a custom WooCommerce category page design lets you utilize a more shopper-friendly way to display your products.

 By using a table-based category page layout, you’re able to display more products, along with more details about each product.